 Considering these challenges and others, in our experience, there are six keys to success in preparing for and successfully scaling-up utility EE programs:

-- Establish the Appropriate Incentives and Regulatory Treatment
+1. Establish the Appropriate Energy Efficiency Incentives and Regulatory Treatment

-A crucial element for scaling-up an EE program is the documentation and standardization of program processes and business support functions.
+A crucial element for scaling-up an energy efficiency program is the documentation and standardization of program processes and business support functions.
 Each program’s internal processes, tracked metrics, and touchpoints with internal and external stakeholders need to be clearly documented to establish repeatable, sustainable engagement with utility customers.
-Compliance with these documented standards will be pivotal during EE program ramp-ups, especially if more programs or different customer groups are added into the mix.
-The next step is for EE teams to examine all documented processes as a whole and determine if there are any gaps or opportunities to standardize processes across programs.
+Compliance with these documented standards will be pivotal during EE program ramp-ups, especially if more programs or different customer groups are added to the mix.
+The next step is for experts to examine all documented processes as a whole and determine if there are any gaps or opportunities to standardize processes across programs.
 Standardization can be based on elements such as multiple programs performing similar actions or programs utilizing the same implementing contractor (IC).
-Standardization can also drive optimization of interactions with customers.
+Standardization can also drive the optimization of interactions with customers.

-EE teams should consider investing in technology and automation as soon as possible.
-Programs will benefit in the long run, as they are able to “plug and play” into standardized reporting and management frameworks.
-In our experience, we have seen that one of the most common pain points for EE programs stems from the customization of legacy platforms and manual tasks required for various programs.
-This requires additional resources for program upkeep and increases the time required for teams to conduct tasks like eligibility checks, forecasting, and reporting.
-Not only will automating such tasks reduce operational timelines, but it will also increase accuracy and standardization across programs.
+Investing in technology and automation should be a top priority.
+Energy efficiency programs will benefit in the long run, as they can “plug and play” into standardized reporting and management frameworks.
+In our experience as an energy efficiency consulting firm, we have seen that one of the most common pain points for these programs stems from legacy platforms and manual tasks required for the customization of various programs.
+Legacy platforms require resources for program upkeep and increase the time required for teams to conduct tasks like eligibility checks, forecasting, and reporting.
+Not only will automating such tasks reduce operational timelines, but it will also increase accuracy and standardization.

-In addition to automation, ensuring efficient and effective data management will enable utility programs to not only easily access data but also to conduct analysis and understand key trends.
-Identifying common program bottlenecks, such as long application processing times, or other pain points, like inconsistent communication channels between program administrators and ICs, can help programs identify what data to track and which metrics to report.
+In addition to automation, ensuring efficient and effective data management will enable utility programs to easily access data and conduct analysis and understand key trends.
+Identifying common program bottlenecks, such as long application processing times, or other critical areas like inconsistent communication channels between program administrators and ICs, can help programs identify what data to track and which metrics to report.

-One of the most important day-to-day tasks for many EE teams is the management of ICs.
-In order to reduce the complexity and amount of resources often associated with this task, EE teams should implement and enforce standardized program design elements, such as project pipeline reporting schedules and data uploads across ICs.
-Standardizing and enforcing contracts with incentives aligned between ICs and EE program goals can provide consistent and enforceable expectations across ICs.
-We have found that the development of procedures for specific customer segments (e.g., residential vs. commercial) or similar programs is a valuable tool.
-Some EE programs have chosen to select only one contractor to carry out similar programs within a given customer segment.
-In this case, a larger contract may give the EE team additional leverage with the IC and, in turn, lead to more consistent interactions between parties to optimize customer experiences.
+One of the most important day-to-day tasks for many utilities with an energy efficiency team is managing ICs.
+In order to reduce the complexity and amount of resources often associated with this task, teams should implement and enforce standardized program design elements, such as project pipeline reporting schedules and data uploads across ICs.
+Standardizing and enforcing contracts with incentives aligned between ICs and energy efficiency program goals can provide consistent and enforceable expectations.
+Our consultants have found that developing procedures for specific customer segments (e.g., residential vs. commercial) or similar programs is a valuable strategy.
+Some energy efficiency programs have selected only one contractor for similar programs within a customer segment.
+In this case, a larger contract may give the team additional leverage with the IC and, in turn, lead to more consistent interactions between parties to optimize customer experiences.

-An important question to ask periodically is whether it makes sense to outsource program management to ICs or keep program management in-house.
-In-house management requires additional internal resources, but it can give program managers access to greater customer interactions and data, which are typically held by ICs in an outsourced model.
-Organizations that don’t have the internal resources to manage a program in-house may find that outsourcing program management to ICs may be more favorable, particularly outsourcing programs, such as pay-for-performance, where ICs are only compensated if certain agreed upon targets are met.
+An important question to ask periodically is whether it makes sense to outsource program management to ICs or keep it in-house.
+In-house management requires additional internal resources, but it can give program managers access to greater customer interactions and data, which ICs typically hold in an outsourced model.
+Organizations that don’t have the internal resources to manage a program in-house may find that outsourcing program management to ICs may be more favorable, particularly outsourcing programs, such as pay-for-performance, where ICs are only compensated if certain agreed-upon targets are met.
 However, it is important to ensure that the IC understands the community and customers being served.
 Periodically reassessing the benefits and challenges of an in-house vs. outsourced model is good practice for programs as they continue to grow.

-As programs look to ramp-up their savings targets, EM&V will become increasingly important.
-Most programs utilize engineering calculations or initial savings estimations to measure EE; however, these approaches require a large amount of resources and effort.
+As programs look to ramp up their savings targets, EM&V will become increasingly important.
+Most programs utilize engineering calculations or initial savings estimations to measure energy efficiency; however, these approaches require many resources and effort.
 Programs that can move toward real-time monitoring of efficiency by taking advantage of smart meter data and advanced data analytics will be able to develop robust energy consumption baselines and measure changes in a timely manner, thereby increasing accuracy in forecasts and savings.
 While this will require coordination with advanced metering infrastructure (AMI) groups, programs that make this effort upfront will see benefits as budgets and targets increase.

 As with any major shift within a program, change management is critical to that success.
 However, change management activities should not be separate and distinct from the ramp-up; rather, they should be integrated into all aspects of the effort.
-ScottMadden believes these change management components should include a high-level implementation plan and associated governance to enable achievement of increased targets.
-That plan should include identification of stakeholders and a corresponding communications and training plan.
-Stakeholder engagement should include various internal and external groups, such as customer operations, supply chain, implementation contractors, trade allies, and regulatory agencies, to align objectives and expectations.
+ScottMadden believes these change management components should include a high-level implementation plan and associated governance to enable the achievement of increased targets.
+That plan should include the identification of stakeholders and a corresponding communications and training plan.
+To align objectives and expectations, stakeholder engagement should include various internal and external groups, such as customer operations, supply chain, implementation contractors, trade allies, and regulatory agencies.
 In addition, specific risks associated with the ramp-up should be identified, and an evaluation framework to track progress should be established.
-By integrating these change management aspects into the overall ramp-up effort, a utility can develop the roadmap and ensure it remains on track to managing increased budgets and meeting aggressive goals.
+By integrating these change management aspects into the overall ramp-up effort, utilities can develop the roadmap and ensure it remains on track to manage increased budgets and meet aggressive goals.

-New utility and state carbon-reduction goals, increasingly favorable economics, and incentives to adopt EE all contribute to the need for some utilities to scale their EE programs.
-A first step in doing so is documenting the current state before identifying areas for improvement or efficiency, such as with increased automation.
-As described above, the management of ICs and robust EM&V is also important components, along with the incorporation of change management practices throughout a ramp-up.
+New utility and state carbon-reduction goals, increasingly favorable economics, and incentives to adopt an energy efficiency program contribute to the need for some utilities to scale their efforts.
+A first step is documenting the current state before identifying areas for improvement or efficiency, such as with increased automation.
+As described above, the management of ICs and robust EM&V are also important components, along with the incorporation of change management practices throughout a ramp-up.

 How ScottMadden Can Help

-If you seek to create, document, or improve your energy efficiency plans in order to scale and meet growing requirements and expectations, contact us.
-By partnering with ScottMadden, you can leverage our depth of experience in grid operations, integration of distributed energy resources, policy, and strategic planning to help you develop the right strategy and detailed plan for your circumstances.
-Through years of experience, we can help you tell your story to regulators and key stakeholders, enabling you to grow your EE programs.
-To learn more about EE and access additional resources to scale-up your programs, connect with an expert to get started.
+If you seek to create, document, or improve your energy efficiency program to scale and meet growing requirements and expectations, contact us.
+By partnering with ScottMadden, you can leverage our experience in smart grid operations, distributed energy resource integration, policy integration, and strategic planning.
+Our consultants can help you develop the right strategy and detailed plan for your circumstances.
+Through years of experience, we can help you tell your story to regulators and key stakeholders, enabling you to grow your energy efficiency programs.
+Learn more about ScottMadden and access resources to scale your energy efficiency programs – connect with an expert to get started today.